Let’s talk about the benefits of being a controlling mom.

 Control Can Make A Person Feel Emotionally and Mentally Trapped

->

-> I want to be totally clear; I love my mom.
-We have done a butt-ton of work on our relationship and as a happy result, things have finally shifted into a mostly healthy dynamic.
+I want to be totally clear; I love my mom.
+We have done a tremendous amount of work on our relationship and as a happy result, things have shifted into a healthy dynamic.
 But our family history was one of fear manifesting as control.

->

-> I hated feeling controlled.
+I hated feeling controlled.
 I felt like I had no choice but to throw up the middle finger of rebellion while trying to establish my young adult identity

 If You Are A Controlling Mom, Please Read This Carefully